-Dog skin irritations and skin problems are best dealt with holistically - using a combination of conventional and alternative natural remedies, we address the skin problems by alleviating the symptoms such as itchiness and inflammation, strengthening the immune system, and eliminating the underlying root cause.
+Dog skin irritations and skin problems are best dealt with holistically.
+By using a combination of conventional and alternative natural remedies, we address the skin problems by alleviating the symptoms such as itchiness and inflammation, strengthening the immune system, and eliminating the underlying root cause.

 Skin problems is one of the most common dog health problems.
 Many health issues have skin irritations and/or infections as one of their symptoms.